DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The Vertex Editor Panel
 .......................

+The vertex editor panel opens automatically upon activating the vertex tool, and its position/docked state is remembered across uses.

-When using the :guilabel:`Vertex tool` on a feature, it is possible to right click to open the :guilabel:`Vertex Editor` panel listing all the vertices of the feature with their :guilabel:`x`, :guilabel:`y` (:guilabel:`z`, :guilabel:`m` if applicable) coordinates and :guilabel:`r` (for the radius, in case of circular geometry).
+Right-clicking over a feature with the :guilabel:`Vertex tool` (opens and) populates the :guilabel:`Vertex Editor` panel with information on its vertices.
+These include the vertex index in the geometry, its :guilabel:`x`, :guilabel:`y` (:guilabel:`z`, :guilabel:`m` if applicable) coordinates and the radius :guilabel:`r` (in case of circular geometry).

 Simply select a row in the table does select the corresponding vertex in the map canvas, and vice versa.
 Simply change a coordinate in the table and your vertex position is updated.
 You can also select multiple rows and delete them altogether.

-.. note:: **Changed behavior in QGIS 3.4**

-   Right click on a feature will immediately show the vertex editor and lock this feature, thus disabling the editing of any other features.
-   While being locked, a feature is exclusive for editing: Selecting and moving of vertices and segments by clicking or dragging is only possible for this feature.
+Linking the vertex editor panel to a feature bounds editing to that feature,nand disables the editing of any other features.
+Selecting and moving of vertices and segments by clicking or dragging is only possible for this feature.
 New vertices can only be added to the locked feature.
-   Also, the vertex editor panel now opens itself automatically upon activating the vertex tool, and its position/docked state remembered across uses.

 .. _figure_edit_vertex: